-- Failure to optimise Pendle's economic growth / development within the region - Failure to bring development forward in line with the Council's adopted Core Strategy leading to missed opportunities for growth in employment and housing - Impact on Council's capacity/viability of organisational change linked to ongoing reductions in funding for local government - The risk that the Council's Medium Term Financial Plan is not sustainable - The financial position of the Leisure Trust leading to inability to provide existing level of service
+- Failure to optimise Pendle's economic growth / development within the region - Failure to bring development forward in line with the Council's adopted Core Strategy leading to missed opportunities for growth in employment and housing - The risk that the Council's Medium Term Financial Plan is not sustainable - The financial position of the Leisure Trust leading to inability to provide existing level of service - Major Disaster affecting delivery of Council services. - Failure to deliver a balanced housing market with reference to need and demand. - Failure to make an impact on young people where it is necessary to improve poor educational attainment. - Failure to bring development forward in line with the adopted Core Strategy leading to missed opportunities for growth in employment and housing.